NEUBIAS/training-resources/_includes/coding_with_llms/code_creation.md

 Tips for creating the prompt:
 - Often the instructions given in the activity can be a good starting point to create the LLM prompt.
 - Tell the LLM in which programming language you would like the code to be implemented.
 - Sometimes it may also be good to tell it which libraries to use.
-For example, chatGPT seems to like `openCV` while `skimage` is more what we may typically use in bioimage anlaysis.
+For example, chatGPT seems to like "openCV" while "skimage" is more what we may typically use in bioimage anlaysis.
 - Tell the LLM where exactly the input data is stored on your computer such that it can write the code to open the data.

 Fixing errors: